String Diagram Rewrite Theory II: Rewriting with Symmetric Monoidal Structure: Combinatorial Characterisation of String Diagrams

+\begin{example} Four examples of cospans that are \emph{not} monogamous are displayed below.
+In here and the reminder of the paper, we use numeric labels when we wish to specify how the cospan legs are defined on the nodes. \ctikzfig{non-monog-cospans} \end{example}

-\begin{lemma} Identities and symmetries in $ \DCospan{FI}{\Hyp{\Sigma}}$ are monogamous. \end{lemma} \begin{proof} Identities and symmetries have no edges, so the in-degree and the out-degree of all nodes is $0$.
+\begin{lemma} Identities and symmetries in $ \DCospan{D}{\Hyp{\Sigma}}$ are monogamous. \end{lemma} \begin{proof} The cospans identifying identities and symmetries involve discrete graphs, so the in-degree and the out-degree of all nodes are $0$.
 Moreover, all these nodes are both inputs and outputs. \end{proof}